MaurizioFD/MaurizioFD.github.io/_pages/about.md

 ### Research interests

 My current research field is Recommender Systems, in particular the evaluation of deep-learning algorithms and reproducibility of published experimental results.
-Check my <a href="http://recsys.deib.polimi.it" target="_blank">research group website</a>.